- Exklusive Inhalte

 - Info bei Verfügbarkeit

-Larix Decidua - European larch
+Larix decidua - European larch

-Larix Decidua, generally known as European larch, is a deciduous needle tree from the Pinaceae family.
+Larix decidua, generally known as European larch, is a deciduous needle tree from the Pinaceae family.
 This tree species is native to the mountainous regions of Central and Southern Europe and is characterized by its extraordinary adaptability in different climatic conditions and its important role in alpine ecosystems.
 The European larch is of great importance both ecologically and economically.

-Larix Decidua is a medium -sized to large tree that can reach heights of up to 40 meters under favorable conditions.
+Larix decidua is a medium -sized to large tree that can reach heights of up to 40 meters under favorable conditions.
 The trunk is straight and slim, often with a relatively narrow crown that becomes wider and irregular in older trees.
 The bark is smooth and gray at a young age, but develops deep cracks and a scaly, reddish-brown structure in old age.

 The needles of the European larch are about 2 to 4 centimeters long, soft and from a light green color in spring and summer before they turn into a bright golden yellow in autumn and finally fall off.
-This property makes Larix Decidua one of the few deciduous conifers in Europe, an adaptation that promotes its survival in cold mountain regions by minimizing water loss in winter.
+This property makes Larix decidua one of the few deciduous conifers in Europe, an adaptation that promotes its survival in cold mountain regions by minimizing water loss in winter.

 The larch forms small, egg -shaped cones that are about 2 to 4 centimeters long.
 The cones are initially green and tires into a brown color.
 The seeds surrounded by scale -like cover leaves are released in winter and spread from the wind.